Minimax AUC Fairness: Efficient Algorithm with Provable Convergence: Empirical Evaluations

 We first investigate the convergence property of Algorithm \ref{alg:rmw-fair-auc}.
 We initialize the model parameters $\theta_0$ as the one trained from \texttt{AUCMax} to better illustrate the improvement over the baseline.
 As shown in Figure \ref{fig:conv} upper half, the inter-group AUC unfairness is prevalent in all four datasets, and intra-group AUC unfairness exists in \texttt{Adult} and \texttt{Bank}.
 When there is only inter-group AUC unfairness, Algorithm \ref{alg:rmw-fair-auc} mainly lifts the lowest inter-group AUC score.
 This can potentially benefit intra-group AUC (cf. \texttt{Compas} and \texttt{Default}.)
 When both intra-group and inter-group AUC unfairness exist, Algorithm \ref{alg:rmw-fair-auc} alternately lifts the lowest AUCs from inter-group then from intra-group, leading to a smaller gap in both of them separately.
 We next investigate the generalization/test performance of Algorithm \ref{alg:rmw-fair-auc}.
 In Figure \ref{fig:conv} lower half, the ROC curves of Algorithm \ref{alg:rmw-fair-auc} narrows the gaps of \texttt{AUCMax} towards the middle.

-We next develop a quantitative understanding of Algorithm \ref{alg:rmw-fair-auc} on its utility and fairness performance.
-We apply the same network in Algorithm \ref{alg:rmw-fair-auc} and all other baselines for the purpose of fair comparison.
-Such model update in \texttt{MinimaxFair} is intractible hence we replace it by 10 epochs of SGD.
-First, as shown in Table \ref{tab:comparison}, \texttt{MinimaxFair} struggles on both metrics.
+We next develop a quantitative understanding of Algorithm \ref{alg:rmw-fair-auc} on its utility and fairness performance against other baselines in Table \ref{tab:comparison}. \texttt{MinimaxFair} struggles on both metrics.
 This is due to the objective differences: \texttt{MinimaxFair} is aiming at classification and the disparity in accuracy.
 Therefore it may overlook the disparity caused by group-level AUCs. \texttt{InterFairAUC} does not perform too well on fairness as expected.
 This is because the regularization only focuses on the difference of inter-group AUCs and eventually the unfairness of intra-group AUCs will dominate the min/max ratio, especially on \texttt{Adult} and \texttt{Bank} where original gaps of intra-group AUCs are large.
-It only increase the overall AUC on \texttt{Bank} because the dataset is imbalanced. \texttt{EqualAUC} achieves the highest min/max ratios on all datasets.
+It only increase the overall AUC on \texttt{Bank} because the dataset is imbalanced. \texttt{EqualAUC} achieves competitive min/max ratios on all datasets.
 However it suffers from a large utility drop compared to the non-fairness intended baseline \texttt{AUCMax}.
-Algorithm \ref{alg:rmw-fair-auc} preserves the largest overall AUC scores.
+On the contrary, Algorithm \ref{alg:rmw-fair-auc} preserves the largest overall AUC scores.
 It achieves over 99\% on \texttt{Adult} and \texttt{Bank} compared to \texttt{AUCMax}, and achieves even higher score on \texttt{Compas} and \texttt{Default}.
 This phenomenon is consistent with our argument in \eqref{eq:max-min-auc} that the proposed minimax objective does not conflict with AUC maximization.
 The further improvement may due to the initialization via \texttt{AUCMax}.
+Using fairness aware retraining to boost utility has been observed in the literature recently, especially when the motivation is seeking minimax fairness or its analog \citep{globus-harris2022algorithmic}.
 In the meantime, for the fairness measurement, Algorithm \ref{alg:rmw-fair-auc} provides a competitive min/max ratio versus \texttt{EqualAUC}.
-On \texttt{Bank}, Algorithm \ref{alg:rmw-fair-auc} has better trade-off between utility and fairness than \texttt{EqualAUC} since the overall AUC is preserved.
+Even on \texttt{Bank}, \texttt{EqualAUC} is not significantly more fair (p value $>0.01$) than Algorithm \ref{alg:rmw-fair-auc} while Algorithm \ref{alg:rmw-fair-auc} has a better overall AUC metric (p value $<0.001$).
 On \texttt{Compas}, Algorithm \ref{alg:rmw-fair-auc} even reaches the best overall score and the ratio simultaneously.
+Therefore it can be concluded that Algorithm \ref{alg:rmw-fair-auc} has advantages over \texttt{EqualAUC} in the sense of better trade-offs between overall AUC and fairness.